sil6s/ExtensionTest/README.md

 Running this extension
 Clone this repository.
 Load this directory in Chrome as an unpacked extension.
-Add the files from your folder you have chosen.Í
+Add the files from your folder you have chosen.